 Adding wrist and ankle weights during practicing your punches and kicks is one way, not necessarily a safe way, to increase your strength and power.

 Try to punch faster without the additional load and you limit how much your power increases.

 Increasing power may or not add bulk as in muscle mass.
-Adding muscle mass requires specific type training that only in part is power related.
+Adding muscle mass requires a specific type of training that only in part is power-related.

 Comprehensive martial arts training includes power training even when the motions of the art do not directly associate with the motions within the power training.
 Remember not to go too far in the way you power train and the way you fight.
 Practice the way you fight or compete.

-For example, as a grappler practice pulling power, as puncher practice plyo pushups.
+For example, a grappler practices pulling power, and puncher practices plyo pushups.